-(offered every other Spring: 2025, 2027) A historical and theological overview of the Christian understanding of ecclesiology and ministry, with the Second Vatican Council as a primary point of reference.
-Topics include: the foundations of ecclesiology and ministry in the New Testament, the expressions of ecclesiology and ministry in the history of the Church, Apostolic succession, the nature of and relationship between the hierarchy and the laity, the local and the universal Church, and the Church and the world.
-Ecumenical engagement will also be addressed through the course.
-(Formerly "Theology of Church and Ministry.")
+An historical and theological overview of the Christian understanding of ecclesiology and ministry, with the Second Vatican Council as a primary point of reference.
+Topics include: the foundations of ecclesiology and ministry in the the New Testament, expressions ecclesiology and ministry in the history of the Church, Apostolic succession, the nature of and relationship between the hierarchy and the laity, the local and the universal Church, and the Church and the world.
+Ecumenical engagement will also be addressed throughout the course.
 3 Credits.